Danilo1103/itgloberspartnercl-add-to-cart-info/docs/README.md

 ## Configuration

-1. Import the Bullet add-to-cart-info's app to your theme's dependencies in the manifest.json, for example:
+1. Import the add-to-cart-info's app to your theme's dependencies in the manifest.json, for example:
 ```json
   "dependencies": {
     "vendor.add-to-cart-info": "0.x"